psmitt/CoffeeScript-Guide/Guide.md

 ## Functions

 A [Function](http://rawgit.com/psmitt/metalanguage/master/examples/CoffeeScript.xml#Function) object contains an executable code block ( a.k.a _function body_ ), which can receive runtime values to process, through an optional parameter list.
 The literal form of a function is called _anonymous function_ which can be assigned to a function name.
-The execution of a function is initiated by the invocation of the function name and enumeration of the argument expressions initializing the parameters.
+The execution of a function is initiated by the invocation of the function name and the enumeration of the argument expressions initializing the parameters.

 The result of a function execution is the value of the last expression evaluated in the function body, or the value of the expression returned by a `return` statement.

-### Invocations ( a.k.a.
-Function Calls )

-Argumentumok nélkül is lehet függényt hívni, ha utána írunk pl. egy kifejezést. Átadja ugyan a függvénynek, mint argumentumot, de az nem dolgozza fel.

-#### Default Parameters
+### Default Parameters

-when argument is missing or undefined, but not when null!
+Default [parameter](http://rawgit.com/psmitt/metalanguage/master/examples/CoffeeScript.xml#Param) values can be given for functions in case of the corresponding argument is missing or `undefined`.

+    coffee> fun = (one = 1, two = 2, three = 3) -> [ one, two, three ]
+    [Function: fun]
+    coffee> fun undefined, 5
+    [ 1, 5, 3 ]

-#### Rest Parameters
+### Rest Parameter

-...
-variable number of arguments
+Surplus arguments does not cause error in a function call: they become evaluated, just not processes by the function by default.
+Functions can however handle variable number of arguments too, with splats `...` after the last parameter name.
+The rest parameter is the array of the rest of the arguments.

+    coffee> team = ( first, second, rest... ) -> [ first, second, rest ]
+    [Function: team]
+    coffee> team 'Ann', 'Bob', 'Chad', 'Dolly', 'Eve', 'Frank' [ 'Ann', 'Bob', [ 'Chad', 'Dolly', 'Eve', 'Frank' ] ] coffee> team 'Ann'
+    [ 'Ann', undefined, [] ]

-#### Tagged Templates
+### Tagged Templates

-A tagged template is a function call where the arguments of the call are derived from the postfix string with interpolations following the function name without spaces.
+A tagged template is a [function call](http://rawgit.com/psmitt/metalanguage/master/examples/CoffeeScript.xml#Invocation) where the arguments of the call are derived from the postfix string with interpolations following the function name __without spaces__.
 The first argument is the array of text fragments between the interpolations, the following arguments are the values of the interpolated expressions.

     ------> decompose = (text, interpolations...) ->
     .......   { fragments : text, interpolations }